Advanced Diploma of Engineering Technology - Electrical - UEE62111

-In this program, you'll develop skills to design, validate, and evaluate electrical equipment and systems, as well as provide technical advice and sales.
+In this course, you'll learn to design, validate, and evaluate electrical equipment and systems, as well as provide technical advice and sales.

-You’ll gain skills and knowledge in electrical design, programmable logic controllers (PLCs), supervisory control and data acquisition (SCADA) systems, PLC networking and motor control.
-Following this program, you’ll be qualified to work in the electrical industry.
+You’ll gain skills in electrical design, programmable logic controllers, supervisory control and data acquisition systems, industrial data networking, and motor control.
+Following graduation, you’ll be qualified to work in the electrical industry.

 Ongoing assessment throughout the semester includes examinations, essays, reports, oral classes, presentations, group projects, research projects, laboratory projects and practical assignments.

 RMIT has a strong Industry Advisory Committee (IAC), which links the program and industry.
 The IAC includes representatives from local electrical industries.
-The committee meets twice yearly and provides feedback on the programs to ensure they reflect the changing needs of industry.
+The committee meets twice yearly, and provides feedback on programs to ensure they reflect the changing needs of industry.

 You’ll also be able to connect with industry representatives through participation in seminars, marketing events, industry awards and scholarships.

 |Advanced Diploma of Engineering Technology - Electrical||City Campus||

 2 years full time or part time over a longer period

 2 years full time

 National curriculum code: UEE62111